Chapter 2: Safety and Traffic, Section 2: Traffic

 - If the contractor’s activities require the closure of one accessible pedestrian facility, provide a travel path that replicates, if possible, the most desirable characteristics of the existing walkway.
 Take special care to consider areas in schools or senior citizen center locations.

-- Provide advanced notification of sidewalk closures.
+- Provide notification of planned sidewalk closures.

 - Keep pedestrian facilities clear of obstructions.
 Traffic control devices, equipment, and other construction materials and features should not protrude into the usable width of the sidewalk, temporary pathway, or other pedestrian facility.